 The BEST full body workout at home in 30 minutes.
 Twelve full body dumbbell exercises — from basic squats and push ups, to compound exercises like a lateral lunge and row.
-Build full body strength at home!
+Build full body strength at home with dumbbells.

 Start standing, feet hip width apart, slightly bent knees.
-Holding one dumbbell in each hand at your sides.
+Hold one dumbbell in each hand at your sides.

 Step your right leg out to the side as you push your hips back, bending your right knee while leaving your left leg straight.
 Think of performing a single leg squat with your right leg while your left leg remains straight.
 Dumbbells frame right foot with knees and toes pointing forward.